GohKaiLeong/IBM-Data-Science/README.md

 # IBM-Data-Science
-This repository contains the codes for the lab exercises and peer-reviewed assignments in the IBM Data Science Professional Certificate on Coursera, except for the capstone project
+This repository contains the lab exercises and peer-reviewed assignments in the IBM Data Science Professional Certificate on Coursera.

-There are 9 Courses in this Professional Certificate
+There are 9 Courses in this Professional Certificate (Completed on 11 July 2020):

 1. What is Data Science?